 In the second quarter of 2015, Huawei achieved something unexpected: it overtook Apple to become the world’s second-largest smartphone manufacturer.
 Once again, considering many Western consumers had never even heard the name “Huawei” before, this was quite the achievement.

 Around this time, Huawei started to boast that it would be the top manufacturer by 2020.
-Technically, it achieved that this year, but the Huawei ban assures us the lead won’t last long.
+Technically, it achieved that very briefly, but the Huawei ban took that lead away (and then some) before we saw 2021.

 Still, the company’s whirlwind success that brought it to this point can’t be denied.
 When a company overtakes Apple in anything, people tend to sit up and take notice.